apache/airflow-site/landing-pages/site/content/en/blog/documenting-using-local-development-environments.md

 From Sept to November, 2019 I have been participating in a wonderful initiative, [Google Season of Docs](https://developers.google.com/season-of-docs).

 I had a pleasure to contribute to the Apache Airflow open source project as a technical writer.
-My initial assignment was an extension to the github-based Contribution guide.
+My initial assignment was an extension to the GitHub-based Contribution guide.

 From the very first days I have been pretty closely involved into inter-project communications via emails/slack and had regular 1:1s with my mentor, Jarek Potiuk.